How to Fill Tall Planters (and Swap Plants Easily!)

 - Drill drainage holes in your pot if you don’t have them already.
 We have a mosquito problem in the summer, so we try to cut down on any areas where water can stand.

-- Place wood in pot.
+- Place the wood in the pot.

 - Place plant on top.
 So easy!
 Now if it dies, you can just replace it with another cheap plant!